 Staying in a hostel is one thing.
-The other things is also to join online social media platform like Couchsurfing for example.
-“Stay with Locals and meet Travelers”, is what Couchsurfing is.
-From there too, you can find travelers that has the same interest/ itinerary with you/ simply just meetup in some place.
+The other thing is also to join online social media platforms like Couchsurfing for example.
+“Stay with Locals and Meet Travelers”, is what Couchsurfing is.
+From there too, you can find travellers that have the same interest/ itinerary with you/ simply just meet up in someplace.
 I spent 2 days (Disneysea & Ghibli Museum) with someone named Olivier (a.k.a DJ Bubzz) & we clicked from the first time we communicate, day 1 we met in Shibuya & the remaining days together.

 The idea scares me at first.
 Meeting a stranger.
 But hey again, I never tried that & the experience of being open didn’t hurt me at all.
 I would love to do that again! 🙂

-I came to Tokyo also, with some bucket list and proud to check all of them!
-Actually, it’s a lifetime bucketlist so whenever I got the chance, I just tick it.
+I came to Tokyo also, with some bucket lists and am proud to check all of them!
+Actually, it’s a lifetime bucket list so whenever I got the chance, I just tick it.
 Some of them are:

 Picnic!
 In the park.
 Sitting.
 On the grass.
 Beautiful grass.
 Beautiful park.
 Beautiful weather ;;_______;;

 Not only a fan of Doraemon, but I’m also a fan of Disney especially classical Disney.
 Impulsively bought 2 days pass to Disneyland and Disneysea, those 2 days were some of the best memory I ever had.
 It’s like: well, I don’t know how to explain, it’s just I unleash the child part of me.
 I think I became younger now *smirk*